mthbernardes/besafe/README.md

 # besafe
-Chrome extension which block access to malicious websites.
+Chrome extension which blocks access to malicious websites.